Skip to content Skip to footer

 Tender / contractual documentation inclusive of confirmation of supplier modern slavery policies / Statement.

 6.1.
-Considering common risk factors, Translink believes that the areas of its business with the potential for the greatest susceptibility to trafficked labour are roles where low skilled labour is required, in particular where agency staff or subcontractors are utilised.
+Considering common risk factors, Translink believes that the areas of its business with the potential for the greatest susceptibility to trafficked labour, are roles where low skilled labour is required, in particular where agency staff or subcontractors are utilised.

 6.2.
 Regarding its own business, Translink complies with relevant employment laws applicable in Northern Ireland.

-6.3 Translink has strict recruitment processes in place, ensuring reference checks for all employees are carried out and proof of eligibility to work in the UK is confirmed prior to commencement of employment.
+6.3.
+Translink has strict recruitment processes in place, ensuring reference checks for all employees are carried out and proof of eligibility to work in the UK is confirmed prior to commencement of employment.
 Suitability checks to work with children, via Access NI, are also conducted for bus drivers and shunters prior to commencing work in this area.

 • That none of the organisation’s Directors or Executive Officers have been in receipt of enforcement/remedial orders in relation to offences under the prevention of modern slavery legislation.